celery/celery/docs/userguide/monitoring.rst

 - State (optional)

-  :class:`@events.State` is a convenient in-memory representation of tasks and workers in the cluster that is updated as events come in.
+  :class:`@events.State` is a convenient in-memory representation of tasks and workers in the cluster that's updated as events come in.

   It encapsulates solutions for many common things, like checking if a worker is still alive (by verifying heartbeats), merging event fields